mxstn/mxstn.github.io/_pages/about.md

 # Mathematics

-My mathematical research is mainly concerned with singularities in differential equations with two time-scales.
+My mathematical research for my dissertation is mainly concerned with singularities in differential equations with two time-scales.
 More specifically, I employ geometric methods to analyze dynamics near such singularities.
+However, I have a broad interest in the interplay between geometry, dynamics and probability.
 I wrote my BSc thesis about the De Rham cohomology of Lie groups and Lie algebras.
 In my MSc thesis, I started to build a singularity theory for distributions (generalized functions).
-In 2026, I will defend my Dr. rer. nat. (~PhD) in mathematics at Technical University of Munich (TUM); my main supervisor is [Christian Kuehn (multiscale and stochastic dynamics)](https://multiscale.systems) and my co-supervisor is [Hildeberto Jardón-Kojakhmetov (dynamical systems)](https://hildejk.xyz).
+In 2026, I submitted my dissertation at Technical University of Munich (TUM); my main supervisor is [Christian Kuehn](https://multiscale.systems) and my co-supervisor is [Hildeberto Jardón-Kojakhmetov](https://hildejk.xyz).
 To get a glimpse of my mathematical research check out [my paper "the hyperbolic umbilic singularity in fast-slow systems"](https://iopscience.iop.org/article/10.1088/1361-6544/ad6bde).

 &nbsp;